shobhit/mac-setup/README.md

 ## System Preferences

-After clean install of operating system there are a couple of tweaks I like to make to the System Preferences.
+After a clean install of the operating system, there are a couple of tweaks I like to make to the System Preferences.
 Some of them are not strictly related to web development environment - I use them because of my personal habits.

-- General > User dark menu bar and Dock
+- General > Appearance > Dark
 - General > Ask to keep changes when closing documents
 - General > Close windows when quitting an app
 - Dock > Automatically hide and show the Dock
 - Keyboard > Key Repeat > Fast (all the way to the right)
 - Keyboard > Delay Until Repeat > Short (all the way to the right)

-Much more settings can be configured by macOS `defaults` - command line utility that manipulates system configuration files.
+Much more settings can be configured via macOS `defaults` - command line utility that manipulates system configuration files.
 The system stores user preferences in a `.plist` files located in `~/Library/Preferences` directory.

 ### Set Dock Size